 The Harem section of Topkapi seen from Suleymaniye (the Tower of Justice is not part of it).
 The skyscrapers in the background are situated at Atasehir, a new development in the Asian section of Istanbul.
 The trees in the foreground are those of Gulhane Park, the outer gardens of the palace, which today are open to the public

 The image shows a complex of buildings in the north-western side of Topkapi Sarayi where the harem (i.e. the wives and concubines) of the Sultan spent their lives.
-The Venetians called it seraglio, from Turkish saray (palace) or from Italian serrare (to lock).
+The Venetians called it seraglio, from Turkish saray (palace).
 Today the complex is usually named after those who lived in it.
 Its construction did not follow an overall plan and is the result of additions and changes made between the late XVIth century and the late XVIIIth century.

 A very high wall separated the Harem from the outer gardens, so that no one could see inside and the wives and concubines of the Sultan could not see outside.
 The Kiosk built by Sultan Osman III in 1754 had windows towards the garden, but it was reserved to the Sultan and it was not freely accessed by the women of the Harem.
 The Sultan entered the Harem through a passage near the Revan Pavilion.
 Today visitors access it from the second courtyard through the Eunuchs' quarters.